I lived through the public sector IR35 rollout in April 2017 and this is my story.

 Needless to say, my contract with PHE was terminated just prior to the rollout.
 No formal notice was given in writing, nor was any explanation offered.
 We were simply told any invoices submitted after a given date would not be paid.

-In hindsight, I suspect PHE might have made use of the IR35 “gift horse” to heavy handedly reduce FTE’s, contactors, consultants etc and improve their cashflow whilst accepting a temporary reduction in their non-business delivery capability (re: the digital transformation programme – it had stalled anyhow given none of the programme funds had been released anyway).
+In hindsight, I suspect PHE might have made use of the IR35 “gift horse” to heavy-handedly reduce FTE’s, contractors, consultants etc and improve their cash flow whilst accepting a temporary reduction in their non-business delivery capability (re: the digital transformation programme – it had stalled anyhow given none of the programme funds had been released anyway).

 Perhaps there was a blessing in all this for those who genuinely want to freelance.
 I do wonder if the private sector rollout will be as good for freelancers as the UK public sector one was.

 Frank Ray & Associates is a software engineering consultancy that builds high quality software for businesses.